nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 In Figure 7, we have a screenshot of the student page, with the Left Pane and Right Pane populated with a `StudentListPanel` and a `StudentViewCard` respectively.
 The user interface has a straightforward dashboard layout that uses a list panel to display Courses, Groups, Sessions, Tasks, or Students in the Left Pane.
 Since we are on the student page, a list of students is shown.
+Unlike the Attendance and Grades Page, even though both Left and Right Panes are populated, the page shown in Figure 7 is still the Student Page, hence commands which are applicable to the Student Page are accepted here.

 ##### Alternative considerations